TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Introduction

-The baseline models for comparison have two different lens model setups: (i) a power-law mass model, and (ii) a two-component mass model individually accounting for the dark and baryonic components.
-It is well known that conventional parametric models such as the power-law model impose assumptions that break the mass-sheet degeneracy (MSD) [e.g., \citealt{Birrer20,Kochanek20}].
-However, a lens model is still useful to extract the relevant lensing information -- i.e., the Fermat potential difference -- from the data, which can then be processed to allow the additional freedom along the MSD following TDCOSMO-IV.
-Although techniques to extract lensing information without relying on parametric models have been recently proposed \citep[e.g.,][]{Birrer21}, they have not yet been applied on real systems for rigorous lens modeling similar to the TDCOSMO analyses.
-Furthermore, no evidence so far has demonstrated that the simply parametrized models are \ajs{not an adequate description}, \ajs{and the necessity or physical reality of a mass component that acts as a physical mass sheet has not been demonstrated}.
+The baseline models for comparison have two different lens model setups: (i) a power-law mass model and (ii) a two-component mass model that individually accounts for the dark and baryonic components.
+It is well known that conventional parametric models such as the power-law model impose assumptions that break the mass-sheet degeneracy (MSD; e.g. \citealt{Birrer20,Kochanek20}).
+However, a lens model is still useful for extracting the relevant lensing information (i.e. the Fermat potential difference) from the data, which can then be processed to allow the additional freedom along the MSD following TDCOSMO-IV.
+Although techniques to extract lensing information without relying on parametric models have recently~been proposed \citep[e.g.][]{Birrer21}, they have not yet been applied to real systems for rigorous lens modelling similar to the TDCOSMO analyses.
+Furthermore, no evidence has so far demonstrated that the simply parametrized models are \ajs{not an adequate description}, \ajs{and the necessity or physical reality of a mass component that acts as a physical mass sheet has not been demonstrated}.
 For all these reasons, until new evidence is gathered to inform new choices, simply parametrized lens models are going to be the baseline in TDCOSMO analyses.
 Therefore, it is important to compare the modelling methods based on these \ajs{software programs} to check for systematic differences as performed in this paper.

-\ajs{In this paper, we only predict the time delays for \lensname\ based on our lens models, as the actual time delays for this system are yet to be measured, and thus the \ho\ cannot be inferred.
+\ajs{In this paper we only predict the time delays for \lensname\ based on our lens models, as the actual time delays for this system are yet to be measured and thus the \ho\ cannot be inferred.
 Measuring \ho\ based on the lens models presented in this paper is left for a future paper.}